 Saving Money With a Balance Transfer Isn’t a Given

-In general, the lower your balance transfer rate (0% is ideal) and the longer the promotional period lasts, the better chance you have at paying off your balance at no interest.
-If you cannot pay off the balance before the promotional period ends and the post-promotional interest rate is higher than your current interest rate, the balance transfer may not be worth it.
+In general, the lower your balance transfer rate (0% is ideal) and the longer the promotional period lasts, the better chance you have of paying off your balance at no interest.
+If you cannot pay off the balance before the promotional period ends, and the post-promotional interest rate is higher than your current interest rate, the balance transfer may not be worth it.

 Don’t get lax with your credit card payments because you have a promotional interest rate.
 Keep up with the same monthly payments you were making before — more than that if you can — to pay off as much of the balance as you can before the promotional rate expires.
 Once the promotional period is over, monthly finance charges will kick in and delay your credit card payoff.

 You can use a balance transfer calculator to compare paying off your balance on your current credit card to paying it off with a balance transfer.
 To use the calculators, you’ll need to know the current balance and interest rate of all the credit cards you want to transfer, as well as the promotional and post-promotional terms for the balance transfer credit card.